 The digital image archive for Art- and Cultural Studies Prometheus provides a convenient image search in picture-libraries, archives, institutes, research- and museum- databases of art, design and architecture, theology, history and archeology.
-It’s possible to search in more than 1,000,000 images.
+It’s possible to search in more than 3 million images.
 Prometheus can be used free of charge on the premises of the Academy of Fine Arts Leipzig via IP check.
 If you want to use it at home and make use of the additional services provided by Prometheus (like online sessions, presentations and offline tools), please register here.
 Therefore you can use the access description linked here.

-The online library ARTstor offers with more than 1.8 million images from art collections, museums, international collections of art, architecture, humanities and natural sciences a great extension to Prometheus.
+The online library ARTstor offers with more than 2,5 million images from art collections, museums, international collections of art, architecture, humanities and natural sciences a great extension to Prometheus.
 ARTstor offers 360-degree panoramic views of buildings from around the world.
 The online tutorials quickly teach the handling of collaborative work.
 As an academy member ARTstor can be used for free from home.
 Please choose our institution first, before login with the data of your HGB email account.

 JSTOR (Journal storage) offers a full text search of digitized journals, books and pamphlets.
 The Library of the Academy of Visual Arts Leipzig has subscribed to the "Film and Performing Arts Discipline Package", which includes the following magazines: Building and Landscapes, Film History, Black Camera, Jewish Film and New Media, Framework, The Eugene O'Neil Review, Journal of Film and Video, Moving Image, Visual Arts Research, Mechademia and Future Anterior.
 Academy members have free access from home.
 Please choose our institution first, before login with the data of your HGB email account.
 Here you can find a brief instruction on JSTOR.

 The finc-Discovery System is a search engine based catalogue interface with the possibility to search in the media collection of the HGB as well as in the collections of the following institutions: UB (University Library) Leipzig, HMT (University of Music and Theater Felix Mendelssohn Bartholdy) Leipzig and Halle 14. finc offers numerous additional research possibilities, as selective search for media formats, languages, fields etc.